-What I saw this day was nothing I could of ever expected.
-A large hail storm ravaged the eastern plains of Colorado, producing and an eerie, cold, and vastly different landscape than the 80+ degree weather I left from just 30 minutes earlier.
+What I saw this day was nothing I could have ever expected.
+A large hail storm ravaged the eastern plains of Colorado, producing and an eerie, cold, and vastly different landscape than the 80+ degree weather I left just 30 minutes earlier.

 As I headed east toward Ellicot, Colorado from Schriever Air Force Base, it didn’t look like I was driving into any ordinary storm.
 In fact, it looked more like a blizzard rather than a thunderstorm.
 Something you’d expect to see in December or January, but not in August.
 As I drove on, I was greeted by a powerful rush of foggy damp air.
 Apparently, I had just missed the wrath of the storm, but I was about to get caught up in its path of destruction.

 The overall scene was almost breathtaking in a way.
 The sky blended almost perfectly into the fog that was hovering just above the ground.
 In fact, there were 3 distinct levels of clouds … the sky was uniform overcast, a layer of fog extended just beneath the cloud base, and a thin layer of fog hovered about 10 feet from the ground.